scumjr/scumjr.github.io/_posts/2023-04-27-automatic-subtitles-with-soda.md

 - According to the Protobuf file, a [speaker change detection](https://github.com/chromium/chromium/blob/e055a80240d4741a71bde4e19da6333af95aea3d/chrome/services/speech/soda/proto/soda_api.proto#L69-L70) feature is available but I didn't find how to make it work.

-Anyway, the result are pretty amazing for less than 500 lines of code!
+Anyway, the results are pretty amazing for less than 500 lines of code!

 ```console
 $ wc -l highball/src/*.c highball/subtitles.py